 Meet Francisco Martinez

 Francisco “Kiko” started his new role as Superintendent in August, but in some ways, it was just an extension of his earlier position as an estimator/concrete specialist.
 “I’ve always done what I am doing – now it’s on a larger scale,” he says.
-As an officer of the General A license, it was a natural fit for him to oversee the concrete operations.

 These days, Kiko manages 5-6 TARC projects a week.
 As superintendent, he provides field management, oversees operation logistics, communicates among the general contractors, architects, engineers and subcontractors, and makes sure the project adheres to safety protocols (use of PPEs) and OSHA regulations, all while maintaining a consistent connection with the client from the field, reporting progress, keeping on schedule, and notifying them of any changes.